-A 1.5-hour drive brings us to the Folgefonna Glacier, the third largest in Norway.
-With local guides we rope up for a walk across the ice.
+This morning, a 1.5-hour drive brings us to the Folgefonna Glacier, the third largest in Norway.
+After a safety briefing, our experienced glacier guides take us for a walk across the ice.
 Surrounded by the Hardangerfjord, Rosendal Alps, and the North Sea, this promises to be an exhilarating adventure.*

 Hotel Store RingheimVoss, Norway

 Sea Kayaking on Aurlandsfjord

 Today, we venture into the waterways of Norway - the fjords!
 Our morning begins with a 45-minute scenic transfer to Gudvangen, where we gear up for a glorious day of kayaking on the Nærøyfjord, named by UNESCO as one of the world's natural wonders.
 Our guides offer expert instruction, and all necessary equipment is provided.